 In recent years, advancements in quantum technology and algorithms have shown significant promise for leveraging quantum computers to surpass the constraints of classical computing when tackling these challenges, particularly for studying dynamical processes like scattering in the high-energy and high-inelasticity regimes, which are crucial for understanding time-dependent mechanisms like fragmentation, hadronization, and thermalization in QCD.
+I am working on simulating scattering in lattice gauge theories in one spatial dimension on a quantum computer, with the eventual goal of quantumly simulating QCD.

-I am currently working on simulating scattering in lattice gauge theories in one spatial dimension on a quantum computer, with the eventual goal of quantumly simulating QCD.
 Creating initial scattering wave packets on a quantum computer is a necessary first step for quantum simulation of hadronic scattering processes.
 With my collaborators Zohreh Davoudi and Chung-Chun Hsieh, we have provided a comprehensive construction of a hadronic wave packet with a desired wave function directly in the interacting regime of confined Abelian lattice gauge theories in one spatial dimension, and demonstrated its viability by implementing the proposed algorithm on Quantinuum's quantum computer.

 Scattering wave packets of hadrons in gauge theories: Preparation on a quantum computer,